sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_5_application_embedding_into_salesforce/embedding_5_application_embedding_into_salesforce.md

 This QuickStart introduces you to Sigma embedding into Salesforce.
 This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html) so that you have a sample environment to complete the tasks in this QuickStart.

-We also recommend you table the the QuickStart [Embedding 3: Application Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html).
+We also recommend you take the the QuickStart [Embedding 3: Application Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html).

 **Some steps may not be shown in detail as we assume you have taken these other two QuickStarts or are familiar with Sigma workflows.**